 - 1. Enable and select the keyboard under your chosen profile, click on the chosen key to select it, and then click to select Express Key. - 2.
-Click the Record button Record and then press the key or keys required in the sequence and time delay between key presses required (make sure you press the key(s) required and do not click on them). - 3.
-Click the Record button greened again to complete the process and stop recording. - 4.
-Click to select a key in the sequence and click Enable Delay Time (Enable Delay Time , then click a key to view the time delay.
+Click the Record button and then press the key or keys required in the sequence and time delay between key presses required (make sure you press the key(s) required and do not click on them). - 3.
+Click the Record button again to complete the process and stop recording. - 4.
+Click to select a key in the sequence and click Enable Delay Time the time delay.

-Figure B - 18 - Enable Delay Time
+Figure B - 21 - Enable Delay Time